Anesbett/LongNesbett-ActivityTracker/README.md

 JRE: 13<br>

-Following these steps should endure the application is able to build if not successful upon first launch.
+Following these steps should ensure the application is able to build if not successful upon first launch.